aeternity/protocol/serializations.md

-Each update can be optionally based on an on-chain block that is used for an environment for on-chain lookups: accounts, oracles queries, responses and etc. This is to improve the process of both reaching an off-chain conesus regarding changes and having more predictable on-chain forced progress executions.
+Each update can be optionally based on an on-chain block that is used for an environment for on-chain lookups: accounts, oracles queries, responses and etc. This is to improve the process of both reaching an off-chain consensus regarding changes and having more predictable on-chain forced progress executions.